In This Article

 How to Propagate Your Dragon Tree

 Dragon trees can be easily propagated into new plants.
-Air layering allows you to grow a brand new plant with mature foliage from the stalk’s top growth while removing leggy, empty stem and spurring new growth at the base of the original plant.
+Air layering allows you to grow a brand new plant with mature foliage from the stalk’s top growth while removing the leggy, empty stem and spurring new growth at the base of the original plant.
 In addition to growing new dragon trees from the top and base of the mother plant, you can also cut up the bare stem section to grow new plants.

 How to Propagate Your Dragon Tree Using Air Layering